Finding the Joy in Parenting

-Parenting is possibly the most rewarding and simultaneously most overwhelming of jobs.
-Daily efforts of teaching, training, correcting, nursing wounds and hurt feelings are just a small part of the job.
-Though it may seem difficult to recognize these moments as rewarding and positive, they are often the salve that helps us begin each new day with hope.
+Parenting is possibly one of the most rewarding jobs, while simultaneously being one of the most overwhelming.
+Daily efforts in teaching, correcting, and guiding—while nursing wounds and comforting hurt feelings—are just a small part of the job.
+Though it may seem difficult to recognize these moments as positive or rewarding, they are often what carry us forward and renew our sense of hope each day.

-Creating joyful moments in today’s very busy world does not need to feel overwhelming.
-Fifteen minutes to an hour per day spent with a child, has proven to strengthen the bonds between a child and their parent/caregiver.
-Research shows that children who have a secure attachment with their parent/caregiver have more desire to comply with or simply ‘mind’ their parents, due to that special relationship.
-And as an added bonus, securely attached children are happier and more confident.
+Creating joyful moments in today’s busy world does not need to feel overwhelming.
+In fact, spending more quality time with your child—whether it’s fifteen minutes of focused attention or an hour of shared activities each day—can strengthen the bond between a child and their caregivers.
+Research shows that children who have a secure attachment with their caregivers are more likely to cooperate, accept guidance, and internalize family values.
+Securely attached children also tend to be happier and more confident.

-How do we create special moments and help my children along the way?
+How do we create special moments and help our children along the way?
 Here are a few tips:

 Be Present and Connect

-Carve out 15 minutes a day to spend one on one with your child.
-Allow the child to take the lead.
-No directions or critiques during this special time.
-Let them know you see them and have a desire to spend time with them beyond the regular business of parenting.
+Carve out fifteen minutes a day to spend intentional, high-quality time with your child.
+Allow your child to take the lead.
+No directions or critiques during this time—just connection.
+Let them know you see them and have a desire to spend time with them beyond the regular demands of parenting.

 Touch

-Hug your child.
 Physical touch is great for connection.
-Stay in tune with your child’s needs and emotions in this area.
-Some children crave multiple hugs a day, where others may feel overwhelmed and would benefit more from a squeeze on the arm, a touch on their shoulder or a ruffling of the hair.
-But try the hug!
+Some children crave hugs throughout the day, whereas other children may feel overwhelmed and would benefit more from a squeeze on the arm or a touch on their shoulder.
+Although, it never hurts to offer a hug!

 Transitions

-As much as you are able, be with your child during times of transition.
-Before and after school, daycare, extra-curricular activities, being with friends, etc., are all transition times.
-It is important that you are available to your child at these times.
-Their demeanor and emotions can tell you a lot about what they experienced while away.
-A caring parent/caregiver can help regulate emotions at these moments, giving support and encouragement, as well as a soft place to land.
+When possible, be present with your child during times of transition.
+Before and after school, daycare, extra-curricular activities, and being with friends are all transition times.
+Being available to your child at these times can open opportunities for connection and emotional regulation.
+Observing their demeanor during transitions can tell you a lot about what they experienced while away.
+A caring parent can help regulate emotions during these moments by giving support and encouragement, as well as a soft place to land.

 Emotions